millejoh/emacs-ipython-notebook/README.in.rst

 ... get IDE-like behavior?
    The official python module for EIN is elpy_, installed separately.
 Other `program modes`_ for non-python kernels may be installed with varying degrees of EIN compatibility.

+... render LaTeX?
+   The official LaTeX module for EIN is math-preview_, installed separately.

 ... send expressions from a python buffer to a running kernel?
    Unpublicized keybindings *exclusively* for the Python language ``C-c C-/ e`` and ``C-c C-/ r`` send the current statement or region respectively to a running kernel.
 If the region is not set, ``C-c C-/ r`` sends the entire buffer.
 You must manually inspect the ``*ein:shared output*`` buffer for errors.